OMOJEJE-Brass/urban-infrastructure-ml/README.md

   - Neural Network

 ## Evaluation
-ROC-AUC was used as the primary evaluation metric due to moderate class imbalance (63% no-failure / 37% failure).
+ROC-AUC was used due to moderate class imbalance (63% no-failure / 37% failure), as it better reflects the model’s ability to distinguish between classes than accuracy.

 ## Key Insight
-Environmental stress (e.g. moisture, debris) and infrastructure age are the strongest predictors of failure risk.
+Environmental stress factors (e.g. moisture and debris) and infrastructure age are the strongest predictors of failure risk.

 ## Files
-- `Urban_Poster.pdf`
+- `Urban_Poster.pdf` – Final poster
-- `Urban_Notebook.ipynb`
+- `Urban_Notebook.ipynb` – Full modelling process

-## Files
-- Urban_notebook.ipynb
-- Urban_Poster.pdf